Listen to articleSarah (Female)

 4.3 Adversarial Resistance (AR)

-AR is assessed by executing standardized adversarial test suites across perception-layer, decision-layer, and action-layer attack classes.
+AR is assessed by executing standardized adversarial test suites across perception-layer, decision-layer, action-layer, and cross-stage feedback attack classes.
 For each attack class, N adversarial attempts are executed and classified as Resisted (R), Detected (D), Degraded (G), or Compromised (C).

 ARR Classification Credits